Subject coordinators for Anrechnung/credit transfer

 - When choosing courses that are equivalent to our second-level courses (Aufbaumodule), you will generally need to select from the options available to second and third year students at the foreign university.
 These may be labelled as 200/2000/3rd semester courses or similar.
 300/3000/5th semester courses are also fine.

 - Students who study abroad during their Master degree programme are not always allowed to chose Masters-level courses.
 In this situation, you need to pick courses open to final-year undergraduate students instead.
 These are often labelled as 400/4000-level courses.
-300/3000-level courses may be an option as well, but you will need to clarify this in advance.
+300/3000-level courses may be an option as well, but you must clarify this in advance, as workloads can vary quite a lot between countries.

 - Many Oldenburg courses (for example in MEd Gym) are worth 9 ECTS.
 As the majority of North American courses are worth a maximum of 6 ECTS, you will need to complete two courses in order to get credit for an Oldenburg seminar.
 Where courses are combined, at least one course must be at the appropriate level (600/500/400 for MM; 300/200 for AM); the remaining credit points can come from a class at a slightly lower level (300/200 for MM; 100/introductory for AM).
 The grade will be based on the result in the advanced course only and is not cumulative.